mooxiu/jforce/README.md

 ```
 In my case, I need `libnccl.so.2`.

-In total, here are the libs I manually copied:
+In total, here are the libs I manually copied to `./third_party/libs`:
 ```
 libnvshmem_host.so.3
 nvshmem_bootstrap_uid.so.3